 - FAT32 SD card with your favorite CoCo .dsk images and OS-9 images.

 Either you or somebody else will have to program your DE0-Nano board once or each time an upgrade to the CoCo system is released online.
-To program the Nano yourself, you’ll need a free copy of the free Quartus II 15.0 software and a Windows PC with a USB port.
-Links to people who can provide a pre-programmed DE0-Nano or program yours for you will be provided over time on this site or you can ask around in the Color Computer facebook group.
+To program the Nano yourself, you’ll need a copy of the free/lite Quartus II software and a Windows PC with a USB port.
+Links to people who can provide a pre-programmed DE0-Nano or program yours for you will be provided over time on this site or you can ask around in the Matchbox CoCo facebook group.